akshay8856/HDP2CDP-DC-precheck/README.md

 Enter Password for rangerdba:
 ```

-3. Configure passwordless SSH access between edge node to Ambari, Zeppelin Master, KDC/Kadmin server & Database server(Ambari, Ranger, RangerKMS, HiveMetastore and Oozie)
+3. Configure passwordless SSH access between edge node to All nodes in the cluster.
-*Note: If passwordless SSH cannot be configured you will have to perform few checks manually.
+*Note: If passwordless SSH cannot be configured you will have to perform most of the checks manually.

 4. Hive Client Must be Installed on the node where this script is executed.